 You probably noticed that Service Fabric Explorer is publicly accessible and does not require any username or password.
 Service Fabric Explorer allows monitoring and management actions like disabling nodes or application deletion.
 The cluster and its management can be easily secured with an X.509 self-signed certificate.
-After that the certificate is required prior to access Service Fabric Explorer or publishing applications to the cluster.
+After that, the certificate is required to access Service Fabric Explorer or publish applications to the cluster.

 We need to know the name of the cluster before we can start with certificate generation.
 The name must be unique in the Azure region.